This is an amazing discussion between Seymour Papert and Paulo Freire. Watch the videos below.

 They discussed a fundamental issue in education; should the institution of school, which they call the second phase in learning, continue as it is?
 Both men agree that this second phase has an enormous problem, which is that kids learn during it to seek knowledge exclusively from adults, rather than exploring it on their own.
 Seymour Papert believed that access to computers would inevitably lead to over-throwing this second stage, and Paulo Freire disagrees.
 Paulo Freire suggested that the historical context of schools, and the political willpower to keep them the same, cannot be ignored when looking at their future.

 It is an amazing conversation, and rich with information and ideas and worth watching to the very end.
-I noted with interest that the number of views of each video on YouTube decreases as you go down the page.
-I recommend watching all of the videos below as some of the most clarity in the conversation happens in the later videos as the two men dive into the distinction between their philosophies.
+I recommend watching all of the video below as some of the most clarity in the conversation happens in the later part of their conversation as the two men dive into the distinction between their philosophies.

 This conversation happened in the late 1980s (transcribed here).
 In my opinion, nothing has changed in most schools.
 We still have kids in schools learning that adults are the gatekeepers of knowledge.
 We still have kids who learn during the second stage not to question, but to accept.